 This is a perfect opportunity for you to guide them on how to utilize these tools effectively.

-Here are some ways that seniors can benefit from using AI:
+Here are some ways that seniors can get help through AI:

 AI Devices that help optimizing Health Care